jdanbot/jdanbot/README.md

 ### 📄 [pyyaml](https://github.com/yaml/pyyaml)
 The next generation YAML parser and emitter for Python.
 ### 👻 [pyscp](https://github.com/anqxyr/pyscp)
 pyscp is a python library for interacting with wikidot-hosted websites.
 The library is mainly intended for use by the administrative staff of the www.scp-wiki.net website, and has a host of feature exclusive to it.
-However, the majority of the core functionality should be applicalbe to any wikidot-based site.